 The hybrid program combines online courses with on-campus courses.
 In the first year, the program introduces students to core graduate level courses in Economic Theory and Econometrics.
 This first-year course work is completed from the student's home location (online), and allows the student to remain employed during that first year.
 In the second year, the student comes to Purdue to complete the degree program as a full-time student at Purdue University's main campus (West Lafayette, Indiana, USA).
 During the spring semester of the first-year, Purdue University provides international students the documentation necessary for the student to apply for a student visa that will allow the student to spend the second academic year on campus to complete the degree.

 Hybrid Programs and In Residence Requirements The hybrid MS degree differs from the fully online MS degree in that the student is required to be in residence as a full-time student at Purdue University's main campus for the second academic year.
-This requirement allows the student to either take additional PhD-level courses in Microeconomics and Econometrics or to complete a thesis.
-For the hybrid MS degree, the student completes the online core courses taken by other MS students during the first year and summer with the exception of two courses (4 credit hours).
-Excluding these two courses means that at the start of the second academic year, the student must earn an additional 17 credit hours to complete the degree.
+This requirement allows the student to take additional courses, including PhD-level courses in theory and econometrics, or to complete a thesis.
+For the hybrid MS degree, the student completes online the three full-semester online core courses taken by other MS students during the first academic year and no more than two of the remaining four 2-credit courses offered online during the first academic year and summer of the program.
+Excluding at least two of these 2-credit courses courses means that at the start of the second academic year, the student must earn an additional 17 credit hours to complete the degree.
 This requires the student enroll as a full-time student on campus (8 credit hours or more per semester) during the second academic year in the program.
 As such, it qualifies international students for a student visa.

 Schedule of Classes For the hybrid MS degree, classes are held over 21 months (four semesters, one summer).
 After the first semester in the fall, each subsequent semester is divided into two modules, with two-credit courses offered during these modules.
-The table below provides typical schedules for a student pursuing the hybrid MS degree, either with a thesis option or with a focus on advanced theory courses (PhD-level courses in microeconomics and econometrics).
-The final column of the table below provides the schedule for the fully online MS degree with a concentration in applied economics/business.
+The table below provides typical schedules for a student pursuing the hybrid schedule for the MS degree.
+The schedules are for the MS program with a thesis option or for the MS program with a focus on one of the two concentrations offered (advanced theory or applied economics/business.